eliasmarkc/jupyterlab/docs/source/developer/extension_tutorial.rst

    :class: jp-screenshot
    :alt: The completed extension, displaying all Tapis v2 Tenants.

-   The completed extension, showing the `Astronomy Picture of the Day for 24 Jul 2015 <https://apod.nasa.gov/apod/ap150724.html>`__.
+   The completed extension, displaying all Tapis v2 Tenants.

 Sound like fun?
 Excellent.
 Here we go!